Richardaeld/MonaMemorabilia/README.md

 + [Balsmiq](https://balsamiq.com/) - Helped produce the wireframe used for this web page

 ## Web based tools
 + GitHub - Deployment of prototype site
 + GitPod - Integrated development environment
 + Pingdom - Checking for page load time
 + BrowserStack - Checking for platform incompatibility
-+ tiny.png - Minimizing KB load per image
++ TinyPNG - Minimizing KB load per image
-+ fontawesome - Icons used
++ Fontawesome - Icons used
-+ google fonts - Fonts used
++ Google fonts - Fonts used
-+ bootstrap - Used as framework
++ Bootstrap - Used as framework
 + W3C Validator - Used to identify errors in code

 ## Web based references and code used from

-+ [webaccessibilitychecklist](http://webaccessibilitychecklist.com/) - Helpped make page Aria accessible
++ [webaccessibilitychecklist](http://webaccessibilitychecklist.com/) - Helped with making web page ARIA accessible
-+ [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility) -  helped with understanding when to use aria
++ [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility) -  Helped with understanding of when and how to use ARIA
-+ [w3schools](https://www.w3schools.com/) - helped fine tune css, and provided examples of advanced tricks involving transition, hover, and scale.
-These can be seen in
++ [w3schools](https://www.w3schools.com/) - Helped with fine-tuning CSS and provided examples of advanced tricks involving *transition*, *hover*, and *scale*.
+These can be seen in:
-    1. Index (:hover button effects found uder custom project and text-shadow used on busisness name)
+    1. Index (*Hover* button effects are found under "Custom Project" and *text-shadow* is used on the busisness name, Monachese Photography)
-    2. Main footer(the buttons found under: Follow Us On)
+    2. Main footer(*Hover* effect used for the social media icons)
-    3. Gallery and sub-galleries (the scaling effect used on images along with box shadow)
+    3. Gallery and sub-galleries (All nav images use the *scale* effect and a *box-shadow*)
-    4. Sub-galleries (the selectable images scale and transition properities)
+    4. Sub-galleries (The clickable images use a *scale* and *transition* effect.
+The other images use *box-shadow*)

-+ [stack overflow](https://stackoverflow.com/) - helped understand how to correct visual bugs with bootstrap's automatic padding and margins
++ [stack overflow](https://stackoverflow.com/) - Helped in understanding how to correct visual bugs with Bootstrap's automatic padding and margins
 + [bootstrap](https://getbootstrap.com/) -
     1. Main nav (Used responsive design nav bar)
     2. Index (Image carousel)
-    3. Contact us (Form was put together using almost entirly bootstap code)
+    3. Contact us (Form)
-    4. Sub-Gallery(scrollspy was used for in page nav, "invisible" properity was used to hide placement of in page nav snap to points)
+    4. Sub-Gallery(scrollspy was used for the in-page nav and the "invisible" properity was used to hide placement of in-page nav snap-to points)

-+ Code Institute (Class) - used footer design based on golden ratio and made social links like those shown in class
++ Code Institute (Class) - Used footer design based on golden ratio and made social links like the examples shown in class

-+ Used a visual reference from a classmate (Simon "jumboduck") for About us section.
-The idea used is a large hero image followed by the golden ratio of 3 text boxes that share the background color of the page.
++ Used a visual reference from a classmate (Simon "jumboduck") for the About Us section.
+The idea that was used is a large hero image followed by the golden ratio of three text boxes that share the background color of the page.

 # Acknowledgements

-+ The photos and logo were created by the same person, "Micheal Monachese"
-+ The idea for this website came from a childhood friend that has a forte for photography
++ The idea for this website came from Micheal Monachese because of his photography forte
++ The photos and logo were all created by Micheal Monachese
-+ Felipe Souza Alarcon for guidence and providing a plethoria of information and useful web based applications
++ Felipe Souza Alarcon for guidence and providing a plethoria of information and web-based applications
++ Emily Grooms for her wordsmithing skills